matthewlieb/explain-to-me/README.md

 # ExplainToMe.ai 🎓🤖

-Welcome to **ExplainToMe.ai**!
-This is an interactive Streamlit application that provides explanations and trivia questions about any topic at varying levels of difficulty: Novice, Intermediate, Advanced, and Expert.
+Welcome to **[ExplainToMe.ai](https://explaintome.streamlit.app/)**!
+This is an interactive Streamlit application built with LangChain and Python that provides explanations and trivia questions about any topic at varying levels of difficulty: Novice, Intermediate, Advanced, and Expert.
 Perfect for learners of all stages! 📘💡

 ## Features ✨